joaobagas/Auto-Curation-System/README.md

     $ pipenv install

+## Installing the extras ##

-  3. Install the necessary framework to run the video/audio using the following command:
+In Ubuntu, you will have to install the necessary framework to run the video/audio using the following command:

     $ sudo apt install gstreamer1.0-libav ubuntu-restricted-extras

-## Installation (Windows): ##

-The program is being developed in Ubuntu therefore there is still no supported way of installing it on windows.
+On other operating systems you might have to do something similar for the video player to work.